 MBA Case Team

-If you like developing strategy under high-pressure, and love presenting, case team may be for you!
-Built with the Class of 2015, teams have gone on to win several competitions, including the 2016 SEC MBA Case Competition.
-This team works together all year, competing near Disney World, literally on the ski slopes at Race & Case, with baseball analytics, and more and culminates with the coveted conference championship in the spring.
-Members will tell you it’s time-consuming, but so much fun, incredibly rewarding and ultimately worth it in the end.
-The over $13,000 in prize money won during 2015-2016 doesn’t hurt!
+If you like developing strategy under high-pressure. working in teams and presenting innovative ideas, Case Team may be for you!
+Established in 2015, Manderson’s Case Team has gone on to win several competitions including the 2018 Race and Case, 2017 National Black MBA Association’s Graduate Case Competition and the 2019 SEC MBA Case Competition.
+Our team works together all year, competing near Disney World, literally on the ski slopes and more, culminating with the coveted conference championship in the spring.
+Members will tell you it’s time-consuming yet incredibly rewarding, fun and ultimately worth it in the end.
+Plus, the over $100,000 in prize money won in 2018-2019 doesn’t hurt!

 MBAA: The MBA Association

 The MBA Association is a student-governed organization serving students pursuing the Master of Business Administration.
 The organization is committed to providing service to the state of Alabama, as well as a social and professional network for our current and past members.
 From tailgates to building Habitat for Humanity houses, to hosting professional speakers, the MBAA is a well-rounded arm of the MBA program.

 NAWMBA: National Association of Women MBAs

 The National Association of Women MBAs is a not-for-profit organization dedicated to empowering female business professionals, to assisting women into leadership positions in business and to enhancing the diversity of the workforces worldwide.
 We serve four related client groups: female MBA students, female business professionals and MBA-level entrepreneurs, universities and corporate partners.
 To meet these goals, NAWMBA focuses on four key areas: education and professional development, mentorship, networking, and collaboration.
 This group is active and enjoys movie night, networking events, and the annual conference.

 NBMBAA: National Black MBA Association